Floofies/Differentia.js/README.md

 Property|Datatype|Description
 ---|---|---
-accessor|Mixed|The accessor being used to access `value.tuple.subject` during property/element enumerations. currentValue|Mixed|The value of the element of enumeration.
+accessor|Mixed|The accessor being used to access `value.tuple.subject` during property/element enumerations.
+Equal to `state.accessors[state.iteration]`.
+accessors|Array|An Array of enumerable acessors found in `value.tuple.search`. currentValue|Mixed|The value of the element of enumeration.
 Equal to `value.tuple.subject[value.accessor]`. existing|`null` or Object|If `iddfs` encounters an Object/Array it has been before during the same search, this property will be set to the equivalent tuple; otherwise it will be `null`.
 Objects added to that tuple previously will show up again here. isArray|Boolean|Indicates if the Object being traversed/enumerated is an Array.